-You’ll find our exam venue addresses listed online from study period Week 7, session Week 8, and semester Week 8.
+You can see the list of OUA Exam Services venue locations anytime.
+And you’ll find exam venue addresses listed online from Study Period Week 7, Session Week 8, and Semester Week 8.
 Our venues are all close to public transport and parking where possible, and you’ll be able to nominate an exam venue that’s easiest for you.

 If you’re taking distance education from overseas, you shouldn’t be too far from an international exam venue.
 You might be an Australian citizen living overseas or an international student.
 Either way, ask us to give you a list of available venues.
 Don’t forget though, the standard OUA Exam Services policies and procedures are still in place if you’re living outside Australia.

 First of all, there are a few things you’ll need to bring including your OUA ID, your university student number, and some photo ID.
 A current driver's license or passport will be sufficient.